SSWConsulting/SSW.Rules.Content/rules/bicep-do-you-use-user-defined-data-types/rule.md

 ```

 :::bad
-Bad example - When declaring a parameter as an untyped object, the language cannot validate the object's properties and values at compile time, risking runtime errors.
+Bad example - When declaring a parameter as an untyped object, bicep cannot validate the object's properties and values at compile time, risking runtime errors.
 :::

 ``` bicep